Why Does Stanford Need Money?

 Seven Reasons to Support Stanford

-- Tuition covers only about two-thirds of the real cost of undergraduate education.
+- Tuition covers only about half of the real cost of undergraduate education.

 Even those who pay "full price" have benefited from the generosity of alumni, parents, and friends.

 - Nearly half of all Stanford undergraduates depend on need-based aid from the university.